-In 2012 we launched the Cornell Institute of Archaeology and Material Studies, a unique initiative that links archaeology and material studies through multidisciplinary collaboration among a wide range of departments and units.
+In 2012 we launched the Cornell Institute of Archaeology and Material Studies (CIAMS), a unique initiative that links archaeology and material studies through multidisciplinary collaboration among a wide range of departments and units.
 The new Institute grows out of Cornell’s long-standing Archaeology Program.
 Founded in 1967, the Archaeology Program is one of the few entities in the United States to offer both an undergraduate major and master’s degree in archaeology.
 The Institute was formed to meet the needs of a vibrant community of graduate students and faculty at Cornell who are linked by an abiding commitment to the multidisciplinary study of archaeology and material studies.
 We seek to combine theory and method, practice and analysis.

 The Institute offers an active intellectual space for archaeological inquiry and exchange through regular programming that includes a colloquium series, conferences, and visiting scholars.
 It also harnesses the collective intellectual, technical, and collections resources of a number of existing units of archaeology-related activity at Cornell into an integrated hub of research, training, and dissemination.
 These units include the Cornell Tree-Ring Laboratory, the Landscapes and Objects Laboratory, the Herbert F. Johnson Museum, and the Anthropology Collections, as well as faculty laboratories associated with long-term field and analytical projects ranging from North America to Neolithic Anatolia.
 In addition, the Institute encourages collaboration with many units at Cornell that engage in material studies, like the Cornell High Energy Synchrotron Source and the Cornell Center for Materials Research.